 BSA Logo

-The appearance of the logo can be associated with the end of the First World War, when a separate unit called the BSA cycles appeared.
+The logo’s appearance can be associated with the end of the First World War, when a separate unit called the BSA cycles appeared.

 The letters BSA on the logo stood for Birmingham Small Arms.
 That is what the Birmingham Association of all arms manufacturers began to be called.